In this tutorial, we will show you how to convert Google Docs into Password-Protected PDF using PDF.co and Zapier.

 - For the Printing field, set to false to prohibit printing documents.

-- In the Document Assembly field, set it into false to prohibit assembling the document.
+- In the Document Assembly field, set it to false to prohibit assembling the document.

 - In the Copying Content field, select false to prohibit copying content from PDF documents.